rozhix/LP-detection/README.md

 ## Step 2 : train the model on Google Colab

-1.upload our dataset on google drive
+1. upload our dataset on google drive

-2.mount the Google Drive to Google Colab
+2. mount the Google Drive to Google Colab

 ```
 from google.colab import drive
 drive.mount('/content/drive')
 ```

-3.clone the darknet git repository
+3. clone the darknet git repository
 ```
 ! git clone https://github.com/AlexeyAB/darknet
 ```

-4.Open darknet/Makefile and put 1 in front of GPU, CUDNN, and OPENCV instead of 0.
+4. Open darknet/Makefile and put 1 in front of GPU, CUDNN, and OPENCV instead of 0.
 These changes are required if you wanted to use GPU on Google Colab.
 ```
 %cd /content/darknet
 !sed -i 's/OPENCV=0/OPENCV=1/' Makefile